k0sproject/k0s/docs/dual-stack.md

 ## CNI Settings: Calico

-For cross-pod connectivity, use BIRD for the backend.
-Calico does not support tunneling for the IPv6, and thus VXLAN and IPIP backends do not work.
+For cross-pod connectivity, use the `bird` mode.
+Calico does not support IPv6 tunneling, so the `vxlan` mode will not work.

 **Note**: In any Calico mode other than cross-pod, the pods can only reach pods on the same node.